 Here’s how to get started.

-Team up with at least one other family and start planning.
+If you are hoping to make your party a recurring event, or want to close the street, consider teaming up with at least one other family and start planning.
 Choose one person to check on permits and legal requirements and be responsible for invitations.
 Another person can be put in charge of food and beverages, and a third should be in charge of games.
 If you’ve got a fourth organizer, put him in charge of the clean-up committee.

 Choose a date for your party.
 You can survey the neighbors to find out when everyone will be in town.
 Decide how to handle refreshments: Will you assign dishes or allow for a free-for-all potluck?
 Or will you ask each family to chip in to a fund, and let your food committee buy the food and beverages?
 If you want to serve alcoholic beverages, a special permit may be required; check with your city.